-We have examined the transcript of proceedings (the "Transcript") relating to the issuance by the New Mexico Finance Authority (the "NMFA") of (i) its \$40,085,000 State Transportation Revenue and Refunding Revenue Bond (Subordinate Lien), Series 2006B (the "2006B Bonds"), dated October 19, 2006, and being a series of bonds in registered form maturing on June 15, 2007, December 15, 2007, and serially thereafter on December 15 of each year through 2026, (ii) its \$220,000,000 Adjustable Rate State Transportation Revenue Bonds (Subordinate Lien), Series 2006C (the "2006C Bonds") and (iii) its \$50,400,000 Adjustable Rate State Transportation Revenue Bonds (Subordinate Lien), Series 2006D (Taxable) (the "2006D Bonds," and together with the 2006B Bonds and the 2006C Bonds, the "2006 Subordinate Lien Bonds").
-The 2006B Bonds and the 2006C Bonds are being issued for the purpose of providing funds for certain transportation rojects authorized by the New Mexico State Legislature as determined by the New Mexico State Transportation Commission (the "Commission") and the New Mexico Department of Transportation (the "Department").
-Proceeds of the 2006B Bonds will also be used to refund and restructure outstanding bonds of the Commission.
-The 2006D Bonds are being issued for the purpose of providing funds for certain transportation projects authorized by the New Mexico Department of Transportation (the "Department").
-Proceeds of the 2006B Bonds will also be used to refund and restructure outstanding bonds of the Commission.
-The 2006D Bonds are being issued for the purpose of providing funds for certain transportation projects authorized by the New Mexico Department between the Department and the BNSF Railway Company.
+We have examined the transcript of proceedings (the "Transcript") relating to the issuance by the New Mexico Finance Authority (the "NMFA") of its \$150,000,000 State Transportation Revenue Bond (Senior Lien), Series 2006A (the "Bonds"), dated October 19, 2006, and being a series of bonds in registered form maturing on December 15, 2011, and serially thereafter on December 15 of each year through 2026.
+The Bonds are being issued for the purpose of providing funds for certain transportation projects authorized by the New Mexico State Legislature as determined by the New Mexico State Transportation Commission and the New Mexico Department of Transportation.

 The NMFA is a public body politic and corporate created by and existing under the New Mexico Finance Authority Act, Sections 6-21-1 et seq., NMSA 1978, as amended and supplemented (the "NMFA Act").
-The 2006 Subordinate Lien Bonds are being issued pursuant to the August 17, 2006 direction of the Commission, Chapter 3, Laws of New Mexico 2003 (1st Special Session) (compiled in part as Sections 67-3-59.2, 67-3-59.3 and 67-3-65.1) (the "GRIP Financing Legislation"), the NMFA Act, resolutions adopted by the NMFA on August 24, 2006 and on September 28, 2006 (collectively, the "Resolutions"), the Master Indenture of Trust dated as of May 1, 2004 (the "Master Indenture") between the NMFA and Bank of Albuquerque, N.A., as trustee (the "Trustee") and the Fourth Series Indenture of Trust dated as of October 1, 2006 (the "Fourth Series Indenture" and collectively with the Master Indenture, the "Indenture") between the NMFA and the Trustee.
+The Bonds are being issued pursuant to the August 17, 2006 direction of the Commission, Chapter 3, Laws of New Mexico 2003 (1st Special Session) (compiled in part as Sections 67-3-59.2, 67-3-59.3 and 67-3-65.1) (the "GRIP Financing Legislation"), the NMFA Act, resolutions adopted by the NMFA on August 24, 2006 and on September 28, 2006 (collectively, the "Resolutions"), the Master Indenture of Trust dated as of May 1, 2004 (the "Master Indenture") between the NMFA and Bank of Albuquerque, N.A., as trustee (the "Trustee") and the Third Series Indenture of Trust dated as of October 1, 2006 (the "Third Series Indenture" and collectively with the Master Indenture, the "Indenture") between the NMFA and the Trustee.
 Capitalized terms not otherwise defined herein shall have the meanings set forth in the Indenture.

-We have examined the provisions of the NMFA Act, the GRIP Financing Legislation, the Resolutions, the Indenture, and an executed bond of the first maturity of each series of the 2006 Subordinate Lien Bonds.
+We have examined the provisions of the NMFA Act, the GRIP Financing Legislation, the Resolutions, the Indenture, and an executed Bond of the first maturity.
 We have also made such further inquiries and investigations and have examined such further documents and matters as we have considered necessary in rendering this opinion.
 Regarding questions of fact material to our opinion, we have relied on the representations of the NMFA contained in the Resolutions, and in the certified proceedings and other certifications of public officials and others furnished to us, without undertaking to verify the same by independent investigation.